MAJOR MAKEOVERS - Licensed TGC079079 & Insured General Contractor

 Most people seeing this big round tile installation for the first time are a little shocked because, let's face it, this is not something one sees every day (except the homeowner who chose this circle tile).
 They also chose the exact location of each green-ish tile to be placed somewhat random among the blue ones.

 If you look closely, you can see the triangle tiles that perfectly fit within the circle tile.
 Half of these triangle tile are light colored and half are green-ish and they are all placed in alternate rows based on their color.

-The homeowner had a hard time finding the right tile installation company to tackle this project when 3 other tile companies did not have the knowledge/skills to install big circles and small triangle tiles and/or they did not want to take any chances.
+The homeowner had a hard time finding the right tile installation company to tackle this project when 3 other tile companies either did not have the skills to install these tiles or did not want to take any chances.
 We did this round tile project in early 2016 based on customer's specifications.